 Have you taken advantage of the self-employed business owner health insurance deduction?

-Self-employed business owners may deduct health insurance premiums from gross income, for a reduction in taxable income.
+Self-employed business owners may deduct health insurance premiums from gross income for a reduction in taxable income.
+The deduction is for medical and dental insurance and qualified long-term care insurance for yourself as the business owner and also for your family.

 How Do I Qualify for this Deduction?